ymniquet/eQuimageLab/docs/source/processing.rst

 Image geometry
 ^^^^^^^^^^^^^^

-The geometry of the image (size, orientation, ...) can be transformed with the following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class:
+The geometry of the image (size, orientation, ...) can be transformed with the following methods of the :py:class:`Image <equimage.image.Image>` class:

-.. currentmodule:: equimagelab.equimage.image_geometry.MixinImage
+.. currentmodule:: equimage.image_geometry.MixinImage

 .. autosummary::